5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 The big blaze

-On the 31st of December 1944, the Palmerston North fire brigade superintendent, Mr Milverton was tracing faults to the city general fire alarm system.
-The fault had been located at the Show Grounds and was determined to be caused by vibration caused by heavy motor traffic, as a temporary measure until the fault could be rectified, it was decided to cut out the Show Grounds loop from the alarm system.
-The military authorities were advised of the steps taken, and the alarm boxes were marked ‘Out of order’.
+On the 31st of December 1944, Mr. Milverton, the superintendent of the Palmerston North fire brigade, was investigating faults in the city’s general fire alarm system.
+He traced the fault to the Show Grounds and determined that it resulted from vibrations caused by heavy motor traffic.
+As a temporary measure until the fault could be rectified, it was decided to disconnect the Show Grounds loop from the alarm system.
+The military authorities were informed of this action, and the alarm boxes at the Show Grounds were marked as ‘Out of order.’

-At around 2130 hrs Sergeant W. C. Luffman, Senior NCO of the Showgrounds guard conducted his patrol and found nothing amiss.
-On the next scheduled patrol at 1030 hrs in the cookhouse, a copper used for the heating of water was found empty and red hot with the gas under the copper alight, and as a result, a piece of wood on the wall was alight.
-Turning the gas off, Sgt Luffman went to the main gate and instructed a Private Wagstaff to assist him.
-Utilising a stirrup pump, they extinguished the burning timber.
-Satisfied that they had put the fire out, Private Wagstaff filled the copper with cold water and felt the iron around the site of the fire, finding it quite cold.
-The stirrup pump was refilled and left near the copper as a precaution against repetition.
+Around 9:30 PM, Sergeant W. C. Luffman, the Senior NCO of the Showgrounds guard, conducted his patrol and found nothing unusual.
+However, during his next scheduled patrol at 10:30 AM in the cookhouse, he discovered an empty and red-hot copper used for heating water, with the gas underneath it ignited.
+This had caused a piece of wood on the wall to catch fire.
+Sgt.
+Luffman promptly turned off the gas, then went to the main gate and enlisted the assistance of Private Wagstaff.
+Together, they used a stirrup pump to extinguish the burning timber.
+After ensuring that the fire was out, Private Wagstaff filled the copper with cold water and checked the iron around the fire site, confirming it was cool.
+They refilled the stirrup pump and left it near the copper as a precaution.

-Waiting at the guard house until midnight and wanting to contribute to the new years’ festivities by blowing a siren at the gate.
-On-going outside Sgt Luffman saw a glow in the sky near the Ordnance Depot.
-Unsure if this was from the Ordnance Depot, he rushed into the guard house to telephone the fire brigade, only to receive no reply, as the alarms had been disconnected due to a fault earlier in the day there was no way to contact the brigade.
+While waiting at the guard house until midnight, Sgt.
+Luffman noticed a glow in the sky near the Ordnance Depot.
+Uncertain if it was coming from the Ordnance Depot, he hurried into the guard house to call the fire brigade.
+Unfortunately, there was no response as the alarms had been disconnected earlier in the day due to the fault.

 The aftermath of Dec 1944 Showground fire.
 Evening Post